April 13, 2023

 At least 52 weeks of paid PRSI contributions at Class S in the tax year before or after the relevant tax year.

-For example, if you’re going on paternity leave in 2024, 2022 is the relevant tax year — and you can qualify with 52 weeks of paid contributions in either 2021 or 2023.
+For example, if a self-employed individual is going on paternity leave in 2025, 2023 is the relevant tax year — and you can qualify with 52 weeks of paid contributions in either 2022 or 2024.

 These contribution conditions are the same as those for Maternity Benefit.

-Read our in-depth guide on the Irish Maternity Benefit.
+Explore our in-depth guide on Irish Maternity Benefit for key insights.

-However, you’ll be entitled to half-rate Paternity Benefit if you’re on certain social welfare payments like the Widow’s and Surviving Civil Partner’s Pensions.
+However, they’ll be entitled to half-rate Paternity Benefit if they’re on certain social welfare payments like the Widow’s and Surviving Civil Partner’s Pensions.

 What’s more?

-You can qualify for different rates of payments based on any dependants.
+Your employees can qualify for different payment rates based on their dependents.

 Find out more information on Paternity Benefit Payments.

-Paternity Benefit is paid for the two weeks when you’re on paternity leave.
+Paternity Benefit is paid for the two weeks when your employees are on paternity leave.
 However, this period can be preponed or postponed in certain situations like:

-If your child is born prematurely (before the start of your paternity leave and benefit begin), you can change the leave and benefit dates.
+If your employee’s child is born prematurely (before the start of their paternity leave and benefit payments), they can change the leave and benefit dates.

-Submit these documents to the Paternity Benefit section of Ireland’s Department of Social Protection (DSP).
+These documents must be submitted to the Paternity Benefit section of Ireland’s Department of Social Protection (DSP).

 Are you self-employed?